GenaiTechne/gtsystem/README.md

 4. **Benchmark quality of response:** Use `05-benchmark.ipynb` for automated benchmarking quality of responses from models like Llama and Claude using GPT-4 as an LLM evaluator.

-5. **Run models on your laptop:** Get `06-ollama.ipynb` to run models like Mistral, Llama, and Llava locally on your laptop and compare models hosted on Cloud or proprietary model APIs.
+5. **Run models on your laptop:** Get `06-ollama.ipynb` to run models like Mistral, Llama, and CodeLlama locally on your laptop and compare models hosted on Cloud or proprietary model APIs.

 ## Installing Dependencies